-The sweaty palms rapid heartbeat does seem terrifying.
+The sweaty palms and rapid heartbeat do seem terrifying.
 All the excessive sweating soaks through the clothes and drips off the palms.
 But, besides the inconvenience and bad odor, there is nothing to worry about.
 The truth is, you are experiencing hyperhidrosis, and you are not alone.

 In fact, over 7.8 million people in the U.S. have hyperhidrosis, statistics show.
 That’s around 2.8% of the total population.
 The condition is more prevalent in females, with 47.5% of the affected being women and 28.6% men.